FR

 Opening on November 13

-This first major solo exhibition in Montreal will bring together a selection of works by Toronto artist Annie MacDonell, including the premiere of a new film, created with in collaboration with Paris-based artist Maïder Fortuné.
-With the formal lucidity proper to the artist, the photographic and film works propose alternative, if not radical, systems for seeing, learning, and being.
-Underwritten by feminist thinking and its politicization of the everyday, the many optical subversions and historical revisitations employed configure new plausibilities for collective and relational world-building.
+This first major exhibition in Montreal will bring together a selection of works by Toronto artist Annie MacDonell and Paris-based artist Maïder Fortuné, including the premiere of a new film.
+With distinctive formal lucidity, the artists’ photographic and film works propose alternative, if not radical, systems for seeing, learning, and being.
+Underwritten by feminist thinking and its politicization of the everyday, the many optical subversions and historical revisitations employed configure new plausibilities for collective and relational world-building..

 Annie MacDonell is a visual artist and filmmaker.
 Her formal training in photography and the image continues to play a central role in her projects, which also employ installation, film, sculpture, writing, and performance.
 She received a BFA from Toronto Metropolitan University's School of Image Arts in 2000, followed by graduate studies at Le Fresnoy, Studio National des Arts Contemporains, in France.
 Recent solo exhibitions have been presented at the Audain Gallery SFU, Kitchener Waterloo Art Gallery, the Robert McLaughlin Gallery, Oshawa, Illingworth Kerr Gallery, and the Mackenzie Art Gallery.
 She has participated in group shows at The Art Museum of the University of Toronto, Contemporary Art Gallery Vancouver and Mackenzie Art Gallery.
 Recent performances have been presented at Nuit Blanche Toronto, le Centre Pompidou and the Toronto International Film Festival.
 In 2020, she was shortlisted for the Scotiabank Photography Award.
 Also in 2020, she and Maïder Fortuné won the Tiger Short Award at the International Film Festival Rotterdam, for their film Communicating Vessels.